Wholefood Soulfood Kitchen

 • Then add wet ingredients to the dry ingredients and stir with a spatula until a smooth batter forms (don't over-mix, little clumps are fine!).

-• Flip pancake with a spatula and cook the other side until cooked through (about 1-2 more minutes).
+• Flip pancake with a spatula and cook the other side until cooked through and golden brown (about 1-2 more minutes).
+Repeat with the rest of the batter.

 • Serve alongside some creamy Oat Milk Hot Chocolate or Pumpkin Spice Latte.